 Companies Employing Contract Law Enforcement

 In addition to federal government contract law enforcement jobs, local and state governments such as sheriff departments sometimes contract law enforcement.
 There is a wide range of opportunities for law enforcement personnel in both the civilian and government sectors.

-Engility Corporation is one of the largest contractors supporting the U.S. overseas working with foreign governments in developing their professional law enforcement organizations.
-The company opened in 2012 as an independent operation of leading defense company, L-3 Communications Corporation.
+Formerly known as Engility Corporation, SAIC is one of the largest contractors supporting the U.S. overseas working with foreign governments in developing their professional law enforcement organizations.
+The company opened as an independent operation of leading defense company, L-3 Communications Corporation.

 The missions focus on police operations, corrections, courts and forensics.
 The company supplies personnel for "critical services and support to the US.
 Department of Defense, Federal civilian agencies and allied foreign governments."